sassoftware/sas-container-recipes/docs/wiki/Introduction.md

   -  If you do not create a local mirror repository, then the RPM files are downloaded from servers that are hosted by SAS, which can take longer.
 Also, there is a limit to how many times that you can download a SAS Viya software order from the SAS servers.
   - For more information about creating a local mirror repository, see [Create a Mirror Repository](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&amp;docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&amp;docsetVersion=3.4) in _SAS Viya for Linux: Deployment Guide_.

+### Considerations for Using Recipes

+  - A programming-only deployment is supported.
+A full deployment is experimental and includes limited support from SAS.
-- SAS Viya that is built and run through the recipe process in this GitHub project does not support a SAS Viya multi-tenant environment.
+  - A SAS Viya multi-tenant environment is not supported.
+  - High availability is not currently supported for full and multiple deployments using Kubernetes.
+  - Persistence is not currently functional when scaling.
+Scaling down to 0 and back up from 0 will result in the loss of data.

 ### SAS Products and Supporting Components